Livewire (DC Comics): Comics

 Leslie Willis / Livewire is introduced into the main comics continuity in Action Comics #835 (March 2006), written by Gail Simone and John Byrne.
 This version is a metahuman who was born with superhuman abilities and was originally a radio host who was fired when Miguel, the owner of the station she broadcasts on, decides to turn the station into a country station.
-Enraged at the loss of her job, she goes to the top of the station, where is was struck by lightning.
+Enraged at the loss of her job, she goes to the top of the station, where it was struck by lightning.
 Absorbing a large amount of energy from the lightning bolt, Willis gains chalk-white skin and blue hair and decides to take her revenge out on Superman.

 Livewire and many other metahumans are kidnapped by a being called the Auctioneer.
 This being scours the universe looking for unique items to acquire (often by theft) before selling them to the highest bidder.
 Livewire's unique powers allow her, Superman and several other captives to escape their containment fields.
 She teams up with Nightwing, Superman, the Veteran, Blue Jay and other heroes in fleeing their situation and gaining information.
 A dampening field provides a psychological barrier against utilizing their powers.
 With the help of Mister Terrific, who communicates through Livewire's natural electricity, the field is soon neutralized.

 During the escape attempt, Livewire accidentally creates a link between the makeshift team and every single television on Earth.
 This proves hard to shut off.
 Soon, the team confronts the Auctioneer.
 With great difficulty, Livewire gains control over the being's communication systems.
 Under Superman's suggestions, they threaten to broadcast the Auctioneer's entire database to every alien system possible unless he agrees to release the heroes and leave Earth alone.
 He reluctantly does so and returns everyone to Earth.

 In Superman: Grounded, Livewire attacks Jimmy Olsen and takes hostages in Las Vegas to get Superman's attention.
-It is subsequently revealed that her powers are deteriorating and she can no longer control them safely.
-Superman provides her with a special suit that resolves the problem and recruits her to join the Supermen of America.
+It is subsequently revealed that Livewire's powers are deteriorating and she can no longer control them safely.
+Superman gives Livewire a containment suit, which returns her power levels to normal.
+Livewire is arrested, but does not receive a hard sentence as she only damaged property, no one was wounded, and Superman spoke on her behalf.
+Iron Munro also chooses to use his influence in the justice department to help.
+With the help of Iron Munro and Serling Roquette, Livewire is declared reformed and is recruited into the Supermen of America.